tulipblossoms/CYFOR/README.md

 - CYFOR_Oscillation - Modeling gene expression activity across time and identifying circadian genes
 - Overlap_Analysis - Annotating ChIP-Seq peak lists and creating training data frame by determining which genes are regulated by which transcription factors
 - RF_Model - Training a random forest machine learning model to predict the effects of regulatory activity on circadian oscillation
-- MYC_Disruption - Analyzing existing public experimental data & overlapping ChIP-seq lists to determine whether MYC may compete with core clock gene ARNTL to disrupt circadian regulation
+- MYC_Disruption - Analyzing existing public experimental data to determine whether MYC overexpression disrupts circadian regulation

 # Data
 - Public time-course RNA-sequencing data from 64 different tissues in baboons was downloaded (paper: https://www.science.org/doi/10.1126/science.aao0318) and used to fit oscillations and train random forests machine learning models.